joy-xiaojizhang/framework_cs4621fa19/class/lec02/README.md

 # In-Class Exercise for Lecture 2 (2019-9-16)

 ## Vertex Shader Exercise: Involute of a Circle
 In this exercise, you will draw the [involute of a circle](http://mathworld.wolfram.com/CircleInvolute.html), and add sliders for the radius (`a` in the formula) and the number of periods to go around the origin.
 The radius should be kept between 0 and 1.
+See the code of [Exhibit #1](exhibit01.html) for reference.

 ## Fragment Shader Exercise: Fractals!
 In this exercise, you will implement a slider that controls the rotation of the fractal around its center.
 The slider ranges from 1 to 360 degrees, and is initialized to 0 degrees.
 The rotation is counter-clockwise, and should work properly (i.e. always rotate around center of the fractal) upon modifying the values of `Center X`, `Center Y` and `Scale` using the sliders.
 Follow the steps below to complete the exercise: